surajair/chaibuilder.com/README.md

 Global blocks are blocks that are shared across all pages.

-1. Create a new file in the `blocks` directory with the `.global.chai` extension. eg: header.global.chai
+1. Create a new file in the `chai` directory with the `.global.chai` extension. eg: header.global.chai
 2. Builder will automatically detect the global blocks and show them in the builder.
 3. To add a global block to page
    - Add a GlobalBlock block from add block dialog